governifyauditor/ispp-2023-showcase-project/README.md

 - Comments in PRs - The amount of comments in every pull requests must be greater than 1 (Per member, every week).

 Every hour, the TPs are computed and verified to check they are being fulfilled.

+## Troubleshooting

+In case you have problems or doubts setting up the project, please connect to the [Governify Community Chanel](https://app.gitter.im/#/room/#governify_community:gitter.im) to get help from the Governify Team.